-Background/ Policy Context/ Objectives: Where we want to get Actions: How will we get Where we are now? linking documents: to? there?
+Background/ Issues: Where we are now?
+Policy Context/ linking documents: Objectives: Where we want to get to?
+Actions: How will we get there?
 There is no woodland in the park, however, the trees are monitored and pruned in accordance with the Grounds maintenance specification.
 Any major works are carried out as and when is considered necessary by the Grounds Maintenance Contracts manager.
 In 2011 a tree survey was carried out on all of the borough's park trees. •The RBKC Grounds Maintenance Contract Specification. •To inspect all the trees throughout the park every three years. •The Grounds Maintenance Contract Manager to implement action on this, and consider drawing up a scheduled time-table.

-ARBORI CULTURE AND WOODLAND MANAGEMENT Cont.
+ARBORICULTURE AND WOODLAND MANAGEMENT Cont.